Sakshibhosale15/Customer-Risk-Segmentation/README.md

 🗂 Dataset

 This project uses the Bank Customer Churn Prediction Dataset.
-🔗 Download it from Kaggle: [Bank Customer Churn Prediction Dataset](https://www.kaggle.com/code/kmalit/bank-customer-churn-prediction)
+🔗 Download it from Kaggle:https://www.kaggle.com/datasets/shubhammeshram579/bank-customer-churn-prediction

 Run the project: